noisyboiler/wampy/README.rst

 WAMP
 ----

-The `WAMP Protocol`_ is a powerful tool for your web applications, microservices and tools, else just your free time fun and games.
+The `WAMP Protocol`_ is a powerful tool for your web applications, microservices and tools, else just your free time, fun and games!

 **WAMP** facilitates communication between independent applications over a common "router".
-An actor in this process is called a **Peer**.
-And a **Peer** is either a **Client** or a **Router**.
+An actor in this process is called a **Peer**, and a **Peer** has a type of either **Client** or **Router**.

 WAMP messaging occurs between **Clients** over a **Router** via a **Remote Procedure Call (RPC)** or the **Publish/Subscribe** pattern.
 As long as your **Client** knows how to connect to a **Router** it does not then need to know anything further about other connected **Peers** beyond a shared string name for an endpoint, i.e. it does not care where a **Client** application is, how many of them there might be, how they might be written or how to identify them.
 This is unlike other protocols, such as AMQP for example, where you also need to consider exchanges and queues in order to explicitly connect to actors from your applications.

-WAMP is most commonly a WebSocket subprotocol (runs on top of WebSocket) that uses JSON as message serialization format.
+**WAMP** is most commonly a WebSocket subprotocol (runs on top of WebSocket) that uses JSON as message serialization format.
 However, the protocol can also run with MsgPack as serialization, run over raw TCP or in fact any message based, bidirectional, reliable transport - but **wampy** (currently) runs over websockets only.

-At a high level **WAMP** is very simple and powerful protocol which will allow you to use buzz words like "real time", "de-coupled" and "scaleable" in no time at all.
-At a lower level you can get bogged down in the complexities of the transports - but hey, that's what **wampy** is here to abstract for you!
+At a high level **WAMP** is a very simple and powerful protocol which will allow you to use buzz words like "real time", "de-coupled" and "scaleable" in no time at all.
+At a lower level you can quickly get bogged down in the complexities of the transports - but hey, that's what **wampy** is here to abstract away from you!

+**wampy** tries to provide an intuitive API for your **WAMP** messaging.

 For further reading please see some of the popular blog posts on WAMP such as http://tavendo.com/blog/post/is-crossbar-the-future-of-python-web-apps/.

 Quickstart: wampy from a Python shell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~